PineconeMonster/boxplot/README.txt

 Compiling requires some variant of glut installed.
-For debian, try installing the package "freeglut3-dev"
+For debian (and offshoots), try installing the package "freeglut3-dev"

 For GCC, use the following command:
 	gcc -std=c89 main.c -lm -lGL -lGLU -lglut -o boxplot